libsidplayfp/VICE-testprogs/testbench/readme-chameleon.txt

 Prerequisites:
 --------------

-- reset the chameleon configuration to default, and enable one emulated drive at device id #8
+- reset the chameleon configuration to default
-- mount some d64 to that drive (it doesnt matter which one, this is needed so the chameleon will actually enable the drive - the GCR data will be overwritten/changed by the testbench when running tests)
+- make sure no d64 is mounted. some tests will upload GCR data to the memory and overwrite whatever is there.

 Quirks:
 -------